teableio/teable/README.md

 # ✨Features

-### 🧠 Teable Copilot.
+### 🧠 Teable Copilot

 Native Integrated AI, Powered by GPT-3.5-turbo

 - Chat 2 App. "create a project management app for me"
 - Chat 2 Chart.
 "Analyze the data in the order table using a bar chart.
 - Chat 2 View.
 "I want to see the schedule for the past week and only display participants."
 - Chat 2 Action.
 "After the order is paid and completed, an email notification will be sent to the customer."

-### 🔒 Privacy-First.
+### 🔒 Privacy-First

 You own your data, in spite of the cloud

 - Data storage local first.
 - Offline desktop client support.
-- sync & collaboration to cloud in just one click.
+- Sync & collaboration to cloud in just one click.

-### 🚀 Super Fast.
+### 🚀 Super Fast

 Build in minutes scale to millions.

 - Support for data sets of over one million rows.
 - Support database indexes.
 - Support server side render

-### ⚡️ Real-time collaboration.
+### ⚡️ Real-time collaboration

 Designed for teams

 - Seamless real-time collaboration among multiple people.
 - Thoughtful and detailed permission control ability

-### 🧩 Extensions.
+### 🧩 Extensions

 Expand infinite possibilities

 - Backend-less programming capability based on React
 - Customize your own application with extremely low cost.
 - Extremely easy-to-use script extensions mode

-### 🤖 Automation.
+### 🤖 Automation

 Empower data-driven workflows effortlessly and seamlessly.

-- design your workflow with AI or Visual programming
+- Design your workflow with AI or Visual programming
-- super easy retrieve data from table
+- Super easy retrieve data from table

-### 👨‍💻 Full-featured SQL Support.
+### 👨‍💻 Full-featured SQL Support

 Seamless integration with the software you are familiar with.

 - BI tools like Metabase PowerBi...
-- no-code tools like appsmith...
+- No-code tools like appsmith...
 - Direct retrieve data with native sql

-### 🗄️ Support for multiple databases.
+### 🗄️ Database adapter

 Choose the database you like

 - Sqlite, PostgreSQL, MySQL, TiDB, Snowflake...